leonorae/HereItIs/SQL_TESTING.md

 3. Test: Check all not null attributes are available
    - Description: Verify that the all non-null attributes are inserted
    - Test steps:
-     1. Insert a artist with missing Name
+     1. Insert an artist with missing Name
+     2. Insert an artist with missing ArtistUserName
    - Expected result: Artist will not be added
    - Actual result: An error message is printed, and the artist is not added.
    - Status: Pass/Fail